Diversity in the workplace: A strategic guide to diversity and inclusion best practices

 Technology is increasingly playing a major role in providing companies with a more complete picture of their operational and experience diversity, equity, and inclusion data.
 AI technology, for example, can both reveal problems and support solutions.
 Through the novel application of AI, companies can now hire, retain, and upskill a diverse workforce with algorithms that do not rely on sex, age, pedigree, or other factors that can trigger bias.

 AI systems are only as unbiased as the data that developers and data scientists use to create them.
 A process as simple as data collection can be riddled with bias without an inclusive approach.
-Those platforms that include data sourced in the broadest way are the most successful at minimising the chance of bias.
+Those platforms that include data sourced in the broadest way are the most successful at minimizing the chance of bias.

 Here are some other ways that technology can support DEI efforts in company processes: